menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 There are two reload commands in the Server context and the commands are quite different:

 Reload.
   This command reloads the DNS server.
-On Windows this command has the same effect as the Clear Cache command, but on BIND servers, the command 'rndc reload' is sent to the DNS server.
+On Windows this command has the same effect as the Clear Cache command, but on BIND servers, the command ``rndc reload`` is sent to the DNS server.

 Reload Zone List.
   This command reloads the list of zones from the DNS server.
 It is useful if a zone has been created outside of the Men&Mice Suite.